its-ammu/its-ammu/README.md

 **IOT based smart water delivery and monitoring system**

-Equal distribution and automated leakage monitoring of water in pipelines
+💧Equal distribution and automated leakage monitoring of water in pipelines

 ## Certfications

 **Lucideus certified security professional**

-Score - 92%
+🧐 Score - 92%

-Certificate Id - LCSP-E/BIT/18191024
+✅ Certificate Id - LCSP-E/BIT/18191024

 ## Courses

-Architecting with compute engine - *Coursera specialization*
+📑 Architecting with compute engine - *Coursera specialization*

 <!---
 its-ammu/its-ammu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.